-- Analyze the key issues affecting our criminal justice system
+- Analyze key issues, ideas, and/or concepts affecting the criminal justice system

 c.
 Program Administration

-Dr. Scott Senjo - Professor, Admissions/Disciplinary Actions Chair
+Dr. Mark Denniston - Associate Professor, Admissions/Disciplinary Actions Chair

 Admission to the fully On-line Master of Criminal Justice program is open to all applicants from all undergraduate degrees granted by a regionally accredited college or university.
 As an applicant, you will be evaluated on past academic performance (GPA - a minimum overall GPA of 3.0 - a 3.0 GPA calculated on the last 60 semester hours/90 quarter hours of undergraduate work might also be considered) is required of all applicants), personal Letters of Recommendation, and overall experience in the criminal justice field or other related areas of expertise.
 The GRE is not required for admission to our program.